Sometimes Client Relationships Or Projects Don't Go To Plan

 - Designers are vulnerable to claims of copyright infringement

 Professional indemnity also pays your legal expenses in the defence of a claim.
-If a client was to pursue legal action against you, you have piece of mind the financial burden is on your insurer.
+If a client was to pursue legal action against you, the insurer appoints you a team of legal experts and you have piece of mind the financial burden is on your insurer.

 It's A Contractual Requirement